joEEEl95/test/README.md

   <li><Messages to help track problems fixes, plans, task and other project communication </li>
     <li>Issues use markdowns</li>
     <li>We need to assigne or tag someone to make them aware of the issue</li>
+    <li>Use # symbol to link to another issue </li>
     <li>You can respond to issues in the form of comments to keep the conversation going and ask or answer any questions from your team.
-Use # symbol</li>
+Use > symbol</li>
 </ul>